marijnh/moduleserve/README.md

 tool on, and uses it to transform any files whose path does not contain `node_modules/`.

+If you pass `--spa`, every file path where no file can be found automatically will fall back to serving the `index.html`.
+This option allows you to implement routing for Single Page Applications.

 The client is going to make a request for every single module file, so for a bigger project the initial load is bound to be slow, especially if you're using an expensive transform.
 The server then caches these